 The Florida Biology End of Course Exam will be administered during the 4th quarter.
 This is a true final exam that covers biology content for the entire school year.
 A student must pass the Biology EOC Exam as determined by the state score (on a scale of 1 to 5) in order to be awarded a high school diploma with a scholar designation.
 In addition, the exam score will be converted to a letter grade and will count for 30% of the final course grade.

 Students are expected to act in a safe and responsible manner at all times.
 The biology classroom is a laboratory, therefore biosafety level 1 guidelines must be followed whether or not a lab activity is scheduled.
 Eating and drinking are not allowed in class.
 All food, candy, gum, water, and other drinks must be kept in a book bag or backpack or thrown away.
 Students may not apply make-up, lotions, lip balm, or handle contact lenses while in the lab.

 Running, jumping, and horseplay are never permitted.
 All lab equipment and materials must be used only as instructed and for the purposes intended.
 Failure to respect the rules of the laboratory will result in parent contact, loss of lab privileges, and grade penalties.

 Regular attendance is important for student achievement and excessive absences, either excused or unexcused, will be detrimental to learning.
 Attendance on lab days is particularly important.
 It is often difficult to make up missed lab work and sometimes it is not possible.
 The grade for an assignment may reflect a student's lack of participation in a lab activity.

 Written work and tests missed due to an absence may be made up following school policies.
 When absent, students should check the website for missed assignments.
-Make up work must be done as homework or during Power Hour.
+Make up work must be done as homework or during ALPHA Time.